iba-ag/ibaHD-API-Sample-Clients/README.md

 ## Where is the documentation for API calls?

-The full API documentation can always be found in `C:\Program Files\iba\ibaHD\ibaHD-API\ibaHD-API.proto` when ibaHD-Server is installed.
+The full API documentation can always be found in `C:\Program Files\iba\ibaHD-Server\ibaHD-API\ibaHD-API.proto` when ibaHD-Server is installed.
 It is readable with any text editor.

 Depending on the programming language, the casing and naming of the fields and messages might slightly differ from the .proto definition as the Protobuf compiler applies language specific code style conventions when generating the client code.